johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 If you use both, a config file and environment variables, the environment variable properties overwrite the config file properties.

+If multiple config files are used, the following applies:
+* If there is a `./config.json`, it will be used
+* If not, but there is a `./config.yaml`, then this will be used
+* If this is not available either, but a `./config.yml` is available, then this one will be used

 ## Syntax

 ### JSON